 Anyone needing a bump into a new credit score range

-Others who can benefit from Experian Boost include those who just need a few points to jump into a higher credit scoring category, which may help you get approved for a loan or receive a better loan interest rate and terms.
+Others who can benefit from Experian Boost include those who just need a few points to jump into a higher credit scoring category.
+This may help you to get approved for a loan, receive a better loan interest rate and terms, or qualify for a top credit card.

 Say you have a credit score of 667, which is at the high end of FICO’s fair credit range.
 By using Boost, you may be able to get three or more points added to your credit score.
 That minor improvement would move you up to good credit status (670 to 739).